 The spearknife plunged into the wood of a tree behind Ronin with a dull thud.
 Rat’s arm remained aloft, and it appeared that the blade was strongly lodged within the wood.
-Ronin went on the attack, dashing forward with his sword ready to strike.
+Ronin went on the attack.
+He dashed forward with his sword ready to strike.
 The curved bladechain was spinning again, now, but Ronin was fast.
-He came within striking range of his opponent before the chain could be brought to bear.
+He entered striking range of his opponent before the chain could be brought to bear.

 Rat dove to the ground to the right of Ronin.
 The chain which had been lodged within the tree held fast, and it caught Ronin in the chest as the giant man rolled crossways of him.
 He was knocked to the ground.
 Ronin rolled to the side an instant before Rat’s enormous fist crushed into the ground where his head had been.
 Rat ripped his spearknife free, and the tree in which the blade had lodged toppled to the ground.

-Rat charged.
-Ronin slashed forward with his sword as the giant came towards him, but Rat caught the blade in one chain-wrapped hand.
-Rat stepped forward and punched Ronin in the stomach.
-Ronin reeled backwards.
+The giant charged.
+Ronin slashed with his sword as the giant came towards him, but Rat caught the blade in one chain-wrapped hand.
+A bloody grin spread over the giant’s burnt lips as he stepped forward and punched Ronin in the stomach.
+The swordsman reeled backwards.
 Blood sprayed from his mouth.
 His eyes bulged, and he fell to one knee.
 Rat towered over him.
-Ronin’s sword was still grasped in the giant’s fist.
-Somehow, Ronin maintained his grip on the weapon.
+Ronin’s blade was still grasped in the giant’s fist.
+Somehow, Ronin maintained his one handed grip on the weapon’s hilt.

 Ronin attacked with lightning speed.
-One hand had dropped from the sword as he was struck, and this hand now gripped a narrow dagger with two prongs on either side.
+With his free hand he pulled from his belt a narrow dagger with two prongs on either side.
 This weapon he thrust upwards towards Rat, and it sank deep into his stomach.
-The giant reeled backwards, pulling Ronin’s sword from the smaller man’s hand.
-Blood seeped from around the hilt of the three-pronged knife.
-A terrible roar erupted from the giant man, and he launched his speartipped blade towards Ronin.
-Still stunned from the earlier blow, Ronin could not dodge swiftly enough.
+The giant reeled backwards.
+Blood oozed from around the hilt of the three-pronged knife.
+Ronin’s sword fell to the earth at Ronin’s feet.
+A terrible roar erupted from the giant, and he launched his speartipped blade towards Ronin.
+Still winded from the earlier blow, Ronin could not dodge swiftly enough.
 The chainblade struck him in his chest, and he fell in a spray of blood.

 Neither man seemed to notice her as she came close to them.
 Ronin sat dazed upon the ground, clutching his chest and peering upwards at the man who stood towering over him, the man who would surely kill him.
-His face did not show fear, rather he bore an expression which Jilian could not quite place.
-His features showed something between exhaustion and amusement, which puzzled Jilian to no end, but there was no time for such matters.
+Ronin’s face showed no fear, rather he bore an expression which Jilian could not quite place.
+His features were somewhere between exhaustion and amusement, which struck Jilian as quite strange, but there was no time for such matters.
 She raised her pistol.

-She fired a shot.
-It sailed over Rat’s head.
+She fired a warning shot, which sailed inches over Rat’s head.
 Suddenly she had the man’s undivided attention.
-His one good eye bored into her.
+His one eye bored into her.
 His attention carried an oppressive weight.
 She fought the urge to shrink before his gaze.
 She stood strong, and she leveled the gun at his chest.
 Ronin laughed weakly on the ground beside her.

 “Fool giant!
 I’ve an ace up my sleeve!
 Flee, foul knave, for my hero has come to slay thee!”
 Ronin said, in mocking grandiose tones.
 He barely got the words out before spitting up blood, still chuckling at his own jest.